mach-composer/mach-composer-cli/docs/src/tutorial/gcp/step-3-setup-gcp.md

 # Step 3.
 Prepare your GCP environment

 !!! todo
-    GCP is not yet supported by MACH Composer.<br>
+    GCP is not yet supported by MACH composer.<br>
     We are happy to accept contributions to add this!
 And think with you if you plan to work on it.
 Feel free to reach out to us via [opensource@labdigital.nl](mailto:opensource@labdigital.nl).